Umbraphobia/mysthaln/collections/_kingdoms/drenvold.md

 The Seahearths operate as independent economic centers, each specializing in different crafts—armor from Grimvein, engines from Brodun, ship hulls from Dravhild, and enchanted metalwork from Kraesund.
 While gold and silver exist, **iron, salt, and coral** serve as common measures of wealth.

-Drenvold trades freely with Vardessa, Njorath and Vass'Kaal, also having a tenuous relationship with the Supremacy.
+Drenvold trades freely with Vardessa, Njorath, and Vass'Kaal, also maintaining a cautious relationship with the Supremacy.

 ---

 ## Demographics

 Drenvold’s population is approximately **160,000**, with **Thaldrim** making up the overwhelming majority.
 A small number of **Draenfyr** and **Humans** live in the larger ports, mostly as traders or scholars.
-The Thaldrim population is divided among 24 major settlements, with **Karrhold** as the capital and **Vandruk**, **Thrunhal**, and **Grimvein** serving as key industrial centers.

-Clan identity remains central to Thaldrim life.
-Each clan controls part of a Seahearth, contributing both warriors and craftsmen to its upkeep.
-Loyalty to clan and Seahearth outweighs loyalty to king or council—but when Drenvold is threatened, its people unite under the **Deep Banner**, the symbol of Drenmir’s hammer over the sea.
+Clan identity remains central to Thaldrim life, but each clan now **swears fealty to the High King**.
+Clans continue to control portions of their Seahearths, providing warriors and craftsmen, but ultimate authority rests with the monarchy.
+In times of crisis, the High King can command all clans to unite under the **Deep Banner**, the symbol of Drenmir’s hammer over the sea.

 ---